quicwg/base-drafts/draft-ietf-quic-transport.md

 either cannot be decrypted or is marked as a duplicate packet.
 The client then compares the last 16 octets of the packet with the Stateless Reset Token provided by the server in its transport parameters.
-If these values are identical, the client MUST discard all connection state and not send any further packets on this connection.
+If these values are identical, the client MUST enter the draining period and not send any further packets on this connection.
 If the comparison fails, the packet can be discarded.